-The Haramain High Speed Railway has improved the infrastructure and accessibility within the three main cities of Makkah Region (Jeddah, Madinah & Makkah).
+This has improved the infrastructure and accessibility within the three main cities of Makkah Region (Jeddah, Madinah & Makkah).

-The Haramain High Speed Rail project also known as the "Western Railway" or "Makkah-Madinah high speed railway", is 453 kilometers (281.5 miles) high-speed inter-city rail transport system opened to the public back in October 2018.
-It links the holy cities of Madinah and Makkah via King Abdullah Economic City, Rabigh, Jeddah, and King Abdulaziz International Airport.
-It connects with the national network at Jeddah.
+The Haramain High Speed Rail project also known as the "Western Railway" or "Makkah-Madinah high speed railway", is 453 kilometers (281.5 miles) high-speed inter-city rail transport system under construction in Saudi Arabia.
+It will link the holy cities of Madinah and Makkah via King Abdullah Economic City, Rabigh, Jeddah, and King Abdulaziz International Airport.
+It will connect with the national network at Jeddah.

-The rail line provides a safe and comfortable transport journey in 300 kilometers per hour (190 mph) on electric trains.
-The railway carries three million passengers a year, including many Hajj and Umrah pilgrims, helping to relieve traffic congestion on the roads.
-It allows 9,000 passengers per hour and shortening the travel time from Madinah to Makkah to two hours.
+The rail line is planned to provide a safe and comfortable transport journey about 300 kilometers per hour (190 mph) of electric trains.
+The railway is expected to carry three million passengers a year, including many Hajj and Umrah pilgrims, helping to relieve traffic congestion on the roads.

+It will allow 9,000 passengers per hour and shortening the travel time from Madinah to Makkah to two hours.
 The main station is in Al Rusaifah District with arrival and departure halls, commercial stalls, prayer room, parking space, car rental offices, public sector services and offices, and restaurants.
+The train project opened in October 2018.